cakephp/docs/en/models/callback-methods.rst

 This callback is especially handy for any data-massaging logic that needs to happen before your data is stored.
-If your storage engine needs dates in a specific format, access it at $this->data and modify it.
+If your storage engine needs dates in a specific format, access it at $this->request->data and modify it.

 Below is an example of how beforeSave can be used for date